CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Introduction

 A family of approximate FCI solvers with considerable promise in this regard are selected CI (SCI) methods.
-SCI methods assume that only a \textit{relatively} small number of Slater determinants (out of the combinatorially scaling total number given in Eqn \ref{combinatorial}) are actually important for even strongly correlated systems.
-These methods therefore attempt to select these important determinants via some criteria, diagonalize the wave function exactly within that reduced Hilbert subspace and then potentially add an extra correction (such as from second order perturbation theory)\cite{huron1973} to approximate missing dynamic correlation.
-The general idea behind such methods is quite old\cite{bender1969,huron1973,evangelisti1983}, but the field has seen a considerable renaissance in recent years\cite{schriber2016communication,tubman2016-1,holmes2016,garniron2017} due to advances in modern computing making calculations with very large numbers of selected determinants feasible.
-SCI's ability to pick out important configurations makes it a natural candidate for blackbox identification of determinants for general multiconfigurational self-consistent field (MCSCF) problems, with the results approaching the CASSCF limit with selection of increasing number of determinants.
-Indeed, an approximate CASSCF with the Heat-bath CI (HCI) SCI solver has already been reported in the literature\cite{smith2017cheap}.
+SCI methods are computationally advantageous under the assumption that only a \textit{relatively} small number of Slater determinants (out of the exponentially scaling total number given in Eqn \ref{combinatorial}) are actually important for even strongly correlated systems.
+These methods therefore attempt to identify (or "select") these important determinants via some criteria and diagonalize the wave function exactly within that reduced Hilbert subspace.
+An extra correction (such as from second order perturbation theory)\cite{huron1973} may potentially be added to approximate missing dynamic correlation.
+The general idea behind such methods is quite old\cite{bender1969,huron1973,evangelisti1983}, but the field has seen a considerable renaissance in recent years\cite{schriber2016communication,tubman2016-1,holmes2016,garniron2017} due to modern advances in computing that have made calculations with very large numbers of selected determinants feasible.
+SCI's ability to pick out important configurations makes it a natural candidate for black-box identification of determinants for general multiconfigurational self-consistent field (MCSCF) problems, with the results approaching the CASSCF limit with selection of increasing number of determinants.
+Indeed, an approximate CASSCF with the Heat-bath CI (HCI) solver has already been reported\cite{smith2017cheap}.

-In this work, we present theoretical and practical details for employing the Adaptive Sampling Configuration Interaction (ASCI) method~\cite{tubman_deterministic_2016, tubman_modern_2018, tubman_efficient_2018} as the active space solver and carrying out a CASSCF procedure, which we term ASCI-SCF.
+In this work, we present theoretical and practical details for employing the Adaptive Sampling Configuration Interaction (ASCI) method~\cite{tubman2016-1, tubman_modern_2018, tubman_efficient_2018} as the active space solver and carrying out a CASSCF procedure, which we term ASCI-SCF.
 In the following sections, we briefly summarize these results and discuss particular details of the ASCI-SCF method arising from the unique nature of the ASCI wave function.
-We present data to show the benefits of orbital optimization for converging ASCI results, and demonstrate the ability of the ASCI-SCF to obtain CASSCF quality energies in systems of approximately 50 electron in 50 orbitals.
+We present data to show the benefits of orbital optimization for converging ASCI results, and demonstrate the ability of the ASCI-SCF to obtain CASSCF quality energies in systems of approximately 50 electrons in 50 orbitals.